Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Proof of our Main Theorem

 In this section, we will consider the labeled chip-firing process with $2^n-1$ chips (labeled from 1 to $2^n-1$) initially placed at the root of an infinite binary tree.
 Recall our definitions from Section \ref{sec:def}.
-Let $(i,j)$ be the $j$th-to-last fire of node $i$, we will adopt the relation used by Klivans and Liscio in \cite{klivans2022confluence} and define the relation $(i_1,j_1) \succ (i_2,j_2)$ if $(i_1,j_1)$ must occur before $(i_2,j_2)$, thereby giving a partial order.
-Note that $j$ is indexed from 0, which means $(i,0)$ is the last firing move of node $i$.The relation may seem counter-intuitive at first, but later in this section and in Section \ref{sec:poset}, we will prove some interesting results concerning this poset.
-Particularly, most firing moves at the beginning of the process may occur in a random order.
-Thus, we want to restrict our attention to the bottom of the poset which consists of the "endgame" moves, which are moves $(i,j)$ where level$(i)+j<n$.
-We will prove that these moves have to occur in some specific order, and the endgame moves posets are symmetric modular posets.
-Figure \ref{Figure 11} shows examples of the endgame moves poset for small cases of $n$.
+Let $(i,j)$ be the $j$th-to-last fire of node $i$, we will adopt the relation used by Klivans and Liscio in \cite{klivans2022confluence} and define the relation $(i_1,j_1) > (i_2,j_2)$ if $(i_1,j_1)$ must occur before $(i_2,j_2)$, thereby giving a partial order.
+Note that $j$ is indexed from 0, which means $(i,0)$ is the last firing move of node $i$.
+The relation may seem counter-intuitive at first, but later in this section and in Section \ref{sec:poset}, we will prove some interesting results concerning this poset.
+Particularly, most firing moves at the beginning of the game may occur in any order.
+Thus, we want to restrict our attention to the bottom of the poset which consists of the "endgame" moves defined as follows.

+\begin{definition} We call the moves $(i,j)$ where level$(i)+j<n$ the \textit{endgame moves}.
+We call the poset formed by these endgame moves with the partial order $(i_1,j_1) > (i_2,j_2)$ if $(i_1,j_1)$ must occur before $(i_2,j_2)$ the \textit{endgame moves poset}. \end{definition}

-First, we will consider the "endgame" moves and prove that these moves have to occur in some specific order.
+We will later prove that these moves have to occur in some specific order, and the endgame moves posets are symmetric modular lattices.
+Figure \ref{Figure 11} shows examples of the endgame moves posets for small cases of $n$.
+First, we will prove that these endgame moves have to occur in some specific order.

-\begin{proposition} Consider a node $i$ with level$(i) = k>1$ Then for all $j$ such that $k+j<n$:
+\begin{proposition} Consider a node $i$ with level$(i) = k>1$.
+Then for all $j$ such that $k+j<n$:

 \begin{itemize} \item $\left(\left[\dfrac{i}{2}\right],j\right)<\left( i,j\right)<\left(\left[\dfrac{i}{2}\right],j+1\right)$, \item $(i,j)$ occurs when node $i$ has 3 chips. \end{itemize} \end{proposition}